- Insurance costs are on the rise.

 Riding a motorcycle is a privilege, not a right.
 There’s a reason people love riding a motorcycle so much, but it’s an allowance you get only when you take the proper steps to get to that point.
 Riding a motorcycle without a license will only set you back on your goals.

-There is one exception to riding a motorbike without having a motorcycle license.
-A lot of this depends on the state you live in, the type of motorbike you’re riding, and the size of it’s engine.
+There is one exception to riding a motorcycle without having a motorcycle license.
+A lot of this depends on the state you live in, the type of motorcycle you’re riding, and the size of it’s engine.

 CC’s on a motorcycle stands for cubic centimeters and indicates the capacity of the combustion cylinder.
 Basically, it’s talking about the size of the engine and how much power it has.